 8 months old is a tricky age to try to teach a baby to sleep alone.
 At this age, the baby is learning that he is a separate person from mom – scary!
 So the baby often suffers from some degree of separation anxiety; he really doesn’t know that you are still around when he can’t see you or feel you.
 So putting a baby down alone in a crib awake is usually not working at this age, and really makes the baby even more scared.

-In any case, leave your boy in the bed and only try to move him into his crib when he is in deep sleep.
+Leave your baby (safely) in the bed and only try to move him into his crib when he is in deep sleep.
 You can check if he is in deep sleep by lifting his leg.
 If he is completely relaxed, he is likely to be in deep sleep.

-There are other tricks to help a baby feel more safe in the crib as well.
+There are other tricks to help a baby feel safer in the crib as well.
 You can read about several tricks here.

 I hope this helps,